-Situated on a corner lot in a dense Toronto neighbourhood, the intent of the remaking of this narrow 125-year-old residence was two-fold: to increase natural light in the interior using contrast, and to reduce the house’s ecological impact.
-An increase of natural light is accomplished through both physical and perceptual means.
-Physically, the long, narrow house- only 11 feet wide on the rear façade - was reconfigured to allow direct sight lines to new window openings.
-Perceptually, contrast was used as a means to “brighten” internal spaces without direct access to natural light.
-Contrasting elements are placed in proximity to produce an intensified effect.
-At each level, the stair is punctuated by a black element to define space — be it floating bookcases housing the owner’s collectibles, or a chalk board wall for play — and to create contrast to visually intensify the natural light spilling down from above.
+Located on a corner lot in a dense Toronto neighbourhood, the redesign of this narrow 125-year-old residence employs the use of contrast as a means to amplify natural light in the interior, juxtaposing opposing elements to explore the relationship between light and dark, old and new.
+The increase of natural light within the interior is achieved through both spatial and perceptual means.
+Spatially, the long and narrow house- only 11 feet wide on its rear façade - was reconfigured to open it up and allow for direct sight lines to enlarged window openings.
+Perceptually, contrasting elements were used as a means to “brighten” internal spaces that lacked direct access to natural light.
+At each level, the stair is defined by a black element — be it floating bookcases housing the owner’s collectibles, or a chalk board wall for play — creating contrast and visually intensifying the natural light spilling down from above.

-The monochromatic palette — walnut floors, white and dark gray walls — highlights the house’s architectural forms and lines, but is animated by the family’s collection of colourful furniture, art, books, and toys.
-The tonalities and concept flows from inside to out.
+A monochromatic palette — walnut floors, white and dark gray walls — highlights the house’s architectural forms and lines, animated by the family’s collection of colourful furniture, art, books, and toys.
+The design concept and tonalities flow from inside to out.
 Clad in black-stained cedar vertical boards soaring upward to conceal the modest roof deck behind, the exterior is a bold counterpoint to the red brick Victorian dwelling to which it is attached.
-Many passive sustainable systems are employed to minimize environmental impact.
-The reconfigured layout, location of the stair and new operable windows maximize natural ventilation, stack effect, and daylighting, reducing the need for both air conditioning and artificial lighting.
+Many passive sustainable systems are employed to minimize the house’s environmental impact.
+The reconfigured layout, open riser stair in a light well and new operable windows maximize natural ventilation and daylighting from above, largely reducing the need for both air conditioning and artificial lighting.
 Integrated with the roof deck, a green roof absorbs rainwater and provides a cooling effect for the upper floors, further reducing the dependency on utilities.